bobdamit/photo3s/README.md

 ## Contributing

-1. Create feature branch from `modernize-cicd`
+1. Create feature branch from `my-slick-new-feature`
 2. Test changes with four-job pipeline
 3. Deploy to production environment as needed